 Often, when we think of people who inspire us, we gravitate towards those who seem larger than life, like celebrities, political leaders, and other important figures in history.
-But why should we only aspire to be larger than life when anyone and everyone has the ability to do amazing things every day?
+But why should we only aspire to be larger than life when anyone and everyone has the ability to do amazing things?

-You don't have to make a platinum music album, blockbuster movie, or a million dollars to make a difference.
 Ordinary people share extraordinary amounts of kindness every day.
-These good deeds — no matter how small — have a powerful impact, and not just on their recipient.
+These good deeds — no matter how small — have a powerful impact, and not just on the recipients.
 According to a scientific study published in the Journal of Happiness Studies, performing acts of kindness can improve your mood and emotional wellness.
-That's a heck of a reason to do something good.

 Kelly McGuire was walking home from a sports game when she passed a homeless woman sitting out in the cold.
 At first, she passed by the woman, but then something inspired McGuire to go back and speak to her.
 Just from their short chat, McGuire felt a special connection with the woman, named Amy, and gave her the winter boots right off her feet.
 Believe it or not, they were the same size.
 In return, Amy lent Kelly her old boots so she wouldn't be cold on her way home.